What can I use decorative aggregates for?

 Most decorative aggregates are suitable for garden pathways, when laid on a suitable sub-base.
 Self-binding gravel is a great option because it is cost effective and durable.
 Its fine-textured clay particles bind with the gravel to form a hard surface that doesn’t shift around when walked on.

 Use decorative aggregates to landscape areas of garden as an alternative to mulch.
 Choose decorative stone chippings that suits the style of your garden and don’t forget to fit a landscaping membrane underneath.
 It is important as it creates a barrier that stops weeds seeding and growing up through the chippings.
 Cut holes around the plants in your bed that give plenty of room for growth.

 Chippings and pebbles can be the perfect material to put round the edge of a patio or fill in those small or irregular gaps.
 Chosen well, they’ll enhance the space and give a tidy, professional finish.

-Top tips on choosing the best decorative aggregate
+Top tips on choosing the best decorative stones

 Choose the right size